 Out of all the cities in Germany to live in, Munich is one of the best.
 Why is Munich such a good pace to live, you’re wondering?
-Well, there are many reasons, and you’ll discover them all once you get here!
-But for now, I’ve compiled a list of the top reasons why expats, international students and the Germans themselves think Munich is pretty much the best place to make your new home.
+Well, there're many reasons and you’ll discover them all once you get here!
+But for now, we’ve compiled a list of the top reasons why expats, international students and the Germans themselves think Munich is the best place to make your new home.
 Let’s dive in.

-Munich is a good place to live because:
+Munich is a great city to live in because:

-Munich is well known for its high standard of living and is credited as being an alpha-world city in recognition of its importance on a global economic scale.
 More than that, Munich has an absolute love of both the arts and advanced technology.
 You’ll see this in the mix of modern and old architecture and its abundance of cultural highlights as well as a thriving job market with room in iconic companies in almost any field.
-Munich is a great place to live if you want to be able to immerse yourself in culture and history, while being in the middle of the most cutting edge advances at the same time, on top of some of the highest average salaries in the country!
+Munich is a great place to live if you want to be able to immerse yourself in culture and history, while being in the middle of the most cutting edge advances at the same time.

 And now that you know why Munich should be your new home, we’ll send you off with a few fun facts about Munich!